Generalized Higgs mechanism in long-range interacting quantum systems: Non-linear sigma model

 where the last term arises from

 where we approximated $\ff_i \approx \ff_j $ and $\mm_i \approx \mm_j$, as they are slowly varying fields, and used the fact that $\ff_i^2=1$.
-In order to coarse-grained version of the previous Hamiltonian, it its convenient to analyze every term in momentum space, keeping in mind that $\ff$ and $\mm$ are slowly varying fields, i.e., their Fourier component are concentrated around $\qq=0$.
+In order to derive the coarse-grained version of the previous Hamiltonian, it is convenient to analyze every term in momentum space, keeping in mind that $\ff$ and $\mm$ are slowly varying fields, i.e., their Fourier component are concentrated around $\qq=0$.
 Accordingly, the first term reads

 with $\int_{\qq} \equiv 1/(2\pi)^d\int \dd^d q$, $\mathbf{Q} = (\pi,\cdots,\pi)$ and $|\ff_\qq|^2= \ff_\qq\cdot\ff_{-\qq}$: the first term ($a_0$) gives rise to an inconsequential constant, due to the constraint $|\ff_i|^2=1$, while the second one vanishes since the integrand is odd.
 Accordingly, the leading term in real space is given by $a_2 |\nabla \ff|^2$, regardless of the form of $J$.
 A similar analysis can be done for the cross product in Eq.~\eqref{eq:NLSM-quadratic}: the leading order vanishes because of the constraint, ad the remaining terms are not relevant enough to contribute.
 Finally, the last term in Eq.~\eqref{eq:NLSM-quadratic} reads $\int_\qq J_\qq |m_\qq|^2$, and therefore it depends crucially on the form of $J$.
 Putting all together, we thus obtain the following Hamiltonian: